Cycle Recycle Scheme

 The Cycle Recycle Scheme, established in partnership with Lancashire County Council, forms part of Active Lancashire’s wellbeing offer under the More Positive Together Project.
 Over time more partners have come on board to support the programme including Lancashire Constabulary.

-Cycle Recycle came into fruition in July 2018 and aims to provide residents in some of the most deprived areas of Lancashire with a recycled bike to help encourage them to become active, but also to provide wider benefits such as making them more mobile with the means to access employment opportunities.
+Cycle Recycle came into fruition in July 2018 and aims to support inactive unemployed Lancashire residents with a recycled bike to help encourage them to become active, but also to provide wider benefits such as making them more mobile with the means to access employment opportunities.

-Workshops run over two days and up to six places are available each time for unemployed individuals from deprived communities across Lancashire.
+Workshops run over two days and up to eight places are available each time for unemployed individuals from Lancashire.
 During the workshop participants renovate a bike deeming it roadworthy again, they then get to take the bike home with them for free.

 - Access to free transport

-- Healthier lifestyle encouraged through use of the bike
+- Healthier lifestyle encouraged through the use of the bike

 - Business opportunities as multiple partners involved